eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 - Clean up resources to prevent unnecessary charges.
 - Manipulate Terraform state file.

+These are the resources that will be created as part of this exercise: a random string, two Azure storage accounts, Azure storage blobs for `index.html` and `image.jpeg` files, an Azure storage container, and Terraform state.

 ## Step-by-Step Instructions

 ### 1. Introduction to Remote State